-I wish to make it abundantly clear as The EDS have tried to also, that the 4 forms of Hypermobility Spectrum Disorders (just above hEDS at the bottom of the chart above) are not necessarily any better or worse than hEDS.
+I wish to make it abundantly clear as The Ehlers-Danlos Society have tried to also, that the 4 forms of Hypermobility Spectrum Disorders (just above hEDS at the bottom of the chart above) are not necessarily any better or worse than hEDS.
 They just do not meet the newly narrowed hypermobile criteria for hEDS.
 I am definitely more symptomatic than many even with hEDS now, even per the newly tightened criteria.

 If anything, it looks like I “caught” hEDS in 2012 (when I finally was diagnosed), only to “cure” or “lose” it in 2017.
 Obviously we know it’s not contagious and this is not possible, but I trust you see my point?
 It’s all a matter of semantics.
 As The EDS say: